Popular Stories

 7. DIY vs Professional Painters

 Three Birds Renovations said, “Painting is a job many home renovators choose to DIY to save money, but when it comes to painting the entire exterior of your home, it might be worth considering bringing in the experts.
-Yes, it costs more, but the job will done quicker and professional painters have the experience and skills to deliver a high-quality, long-lasting finish.”
+Yes, it costs more, but the job will be done quicker, and professional painters have the experience and skills to deliver a high-quality, long-lasting finish.”